What happens if your mother never throws your comics books away?

 Where can I find out more about your upcoming work?

 I try to get pages online here soon after their solicitations are made public, but I can’t reveal more information than the publishers have.
 I do try to link to interviews when they appear.
-I also have a blog — the feed is here on the front page, but you can access the whole thing at FarawayLooks.com.
 Readers can also follow me on Twitter at @jjmfaraway — and on Facebook here.

 How do I get copies of your work?

-Many pages here include links to comics retail sites, Things From Another World, and and Amazon.com, where my books are sold.
-Also, a limited number of autographed copies are available directly from me in the Shop.
+Many pages here include links to comics retail sites, Things From Another World, and and Amazon.com, where my books are sold; the pages here lead to the order pages for my books at those and other retailers.
+Also, a limited number of autographed copies are available directly from me here.

 What’s the origin of your Faraway Press studio name?
 Is it Star Wars?